 Where I Stand

 I agree that the subsidy may have to go to save the country’s economy from crumbling, but don’t forget that governments, especially Nigerian, have other ways to source money other than from its citizens.
 Nigeria can cut expenses, borrow or even use its foreign reserve, etc. at least for a year or more until the completion of the refineries under refurbishment/construction.
 Poor Nigerians are literally living “hand to mouth”, without any surplus.
 Even the palliative the government is willing and preparing to start paying will not help any matter.
 We need a lasting solution, not temporal.

 If we #OccupyNigeria in 2012 for the same reason, why should we be silent now?
 I know for sure that this government is better than its predecessor, but the living condition and the financial status of both the country and its people was not as acute as now, and yet we protested.
 If we cannot do the same now, I believe that the least we can do is to criticise the government as it deserves that.
-Let us express our disappointment and disapproval in a diplomatic way, and without abusing or calling anyone names, to purge our annoyance.
+Let us diplomatically express our disappointment and disapproval, and without abusing or calling anyone names, to purge our annoyance.
 PMB too has mentioned it that his government welcomes constructive criticism.

 Finally, I don’t support the Nigeria Labour Congress (NLC), and Trade Union Congress (TUC) planned strike and protest.
 Let us not give room for some jobless, hopeless hoodlums, who are now numerous because of the economic situation in the country, to attack non-indigenes homes and business places, public property, politician houses, etc. What peace gives, hostility takes away.
 These pressure groups and others should find better ways to dialogue with the government.
 May the government sympathise and empathise with us, amin.